Canon AE-1 camera

 TTL (Through the Lens) Metering

 At first cameras had no means of measuring light.
 That was done by guessing and experience and then by light meters.
-When I started taking pictures in the 1950’s I had a light meter which I carried with me.
+When I started taking pictures in the 1950’s I had a light meter which I carried with me in my pocket.
 Then cameras came out with a light meter attached to them.
 And finally the light meter was built into the camera body.
 The Canon rangefinder Model 7 had such a light meter.
 So did the Canonflex RM.
 But those light meters could not see what the lens saw.
 They measured light coming from the general direction the camera was pointing.
 In most cases this was enough but in some it was not.

 In April of 1965 Canon introduced the Pellix camera in which the light meter was actually inside the camera measuring the light that arrived through the lens.
 This was the the beginning of what was to become the standard across the industry: true Through the Lens (TTL) Metering.

 On early cameras the shutter and/or aperture were set by the operator.
 When light meters were first mounted on cameras they were still not part of the work flow.
 They measured the light but they did not communicate with the camera.
 The photographer still set the shutter speed and aperture based on the light reading.
 Even with the first TTL light meters, the exposure was still set manually.
-It was with the AE-1 that Canon actually had the camera take part in setting the exposure.

 This is the Selector Dial on a modern 60D camera.
 The setting above the Green Square Symbol provide maximum control over the camera.